Extreme diagonally and antidiagonally symmetric alternating sign matrices of odd order: Weights, local equations and the partition function

 In that paper we assumed more special boundary weights, but the proof of the lemma is independent of the form of the boundary weights, since the argument involves only vertex weights that depend on $u_{n+1}$, and this parameter appears in none of the boundary weights.

 Next, we introduce three specializations of the spectral parameters $u_1,\ldots,u_{n+1}$, the global parameter $q$ and the boundary parameters $\alpha_L, \beta_L, \gamma_L, \delta_L, \alpha_R, \beta_R, \gamma_R, \delta_R$, for which $Z_n(u_1,\ldots,u_n;u_{n+1})$ counts extreme $\dasasm$s in Theorems \ref{maxmone}, \ref{maxone} and \ref{maxzero}, respectively.
 In Sections~\ref{ast}--\ref{qoosasm}, we then derive determinant or Pfaffian expressions for these specializations of the partition function.\footnote{In a forthcoming paper \cite{DSASM}, we will study the universal partition function of diagonally symmetric $\asm$s using the weights in Table~\ref{weights}.
-In contrast to $Z_{n}(u_1,\ldots,u_n;u_{n+1})$, we are able to derive an expression for the universal partition function in this case.}
+In contrast to $Z_{n}(u_1,\ldots,u_n;u_{n+1})$, we are able to derive an expression for the universal partition function in this case.} \ilse{We then introduce a fourth specialization which applies to the case of all $\dasasm$s, as studied in \cite{DASASM}.}

 First observe that if we specialize $u_j=1$ for all $j$ and $q=e^{\frac{i \pi}{6}}=\frac{\sqrt{3}+i}{2}$, then all bulk weights are equal to $1$.